davidvkimball/david.qa/src/content/posts/_obsidian-guide.md

 - Minimal Theme Settings
 - Paste image rename

+### Astro Composer

+Handy for easily creating new notes as Astro blog posts.
+Just create a new note with `CTRL + N`, type in a title in Title case or with special characters, and the note or folder name generated is a kebab-case version of the title without special characters.
+This is ideal for automating post slugs.

+You can also define and set default frontmatter that can be generated automatically or manually set for any open note as well.

+Once you've used Wikilinks or markdown links, you can also convert those automatically to internal links for Astro with the "Convert internal links for Astro" command.

 ### Homepage and Default New Tab Page

 Both of these work together so you're default screen is a `.base` file that's a directory of all of your blog posts, listed in reverse-chronological order.
 You're able to customize the note properties in the views to your liking.

 ### Minimal Theme Settings, Disable Tabs, and Hider

 As mentioned earlier, these plugins keep you focused and distraction-free while allowing for customization of your experience.

+Should you need to reveal any of the main hidden panels, you can use `CTRL + ALT Z` for the left side panel, `CTRL + ALT + X` for the right side panel, or `CTRL + ALT + S` for the tab bar.
+Pressing it again will hide it.

 ### Paste Image Rename